j1ake/prompt-injector/PUBLISH.md

 ## Demo Site

 The interactive demo runs separately and is not included in the npm package.
-To run the demo locally:
+To run the demo locally from project root:

 ```bash
 npm run dev
 ```

+The demo site uses the core library but is a separate Svelte application for showcasing the functionality.